Nitish2909/React/README.md

 //To create a react project

- npm create vite@latest   // here latest means vite new version
+ npm create vite@latest projectName  // here latest means vite new version

 select a framework :
 React